 About Biologist Imogene

-Imogene Cancellare is a conservation biologist and National Geographic Explorer who conducts research on rare and elusive wildlife.
-She leads field and laboratory research to address conservation questions, and is currently a PhD student at the University of Delaware working with the NGO Panthera to research the phylogeography and genetic structure of snow leopards across High Asia.
+Imogene Cancellare is an international conservation biologist and National Geographic Explorer who conducts research on rare and elusive wildlife.
+As a wild cat scientist, she leads field and laboratory research to address conservation questions for big and small cats all over the world.
+Imogene currently works as the Program Coordinator for Conservation Genetics at the international NGO Panthera.
+In 2023, she completed her PhD at the University of Delaware on the phylogeography and genetic structure of snow leopards across High Asia.

 As a science communicator and presenter, Imogene believes nature should be accessible to everyone!
 She generates educational content to mentor young people and get people excited about biodiversity, science, and getting outside.
-She is also an educator-guide with SciFari Expeditions and Atlas Obscura, where she co-leads an ethical ecotourism trip alongside Peruvian naturalists in the Amazonian rainforests of Peru.
+She has also worked as an educator-guide leading ethical ecotourism trips alongside Peruvian naturalists in the Amazonian rainforests of Peru.

 For FAQ, collaborations, speaking engagements, or to learn how you can become a wildlife biologist, please see the contact page.